 So the reason that I churned from the plan I purchased as a student was that my life had changed.
 How could my mobile provider possibly know this from his data?
 Maybe they simply wouldn’t be able to?
 If there is no pattern in your data, you can just not predict it.

 The solution: Talk to your domain experts before you get started.
 You won’t be the first one to think about the problem of churn.
-As usual, you want to include the domain experts, or even enable them to play around with possible ML solutions themselves with tools like RapidMiner Go, in order to figure out what you can—and potentially can’t—predict from the data you have.
+As usual, you want to include the domain experts, or even enable them to play around with possible ML solutions themselves in order to figure out what you can—and potentially can’t—predict from the data you have.

 Challenge 3: Deploying often requires human trust